Guidebook/code-challenges/README.md

 ## Expectations

-Select one of the team specific challenges and create a new git repository for that project.
+Select the appropriate team specific challenge and create a new git repository for that project.
 Organize your code within that repo -- when you get to a stopping point, commit and push your code and email a link to your repo to the hiring manager.

 #### Time Allotment

-We respect your time and don't want you spending more 3 hours on your challenge (the challenges are scoped for ~1hr timeframe).
+We respect your time and don't want you spending more 2 hours on your challenge (the challenges are scoped for ~1hr timeframe).
 We just want to get a sense of your thought process and development patterns.
 If there are features you don't have time to implement, feel free to use pseudo code to describe the intended behavior.

 #### Your Challenge README